 High interest rates represent the most lethal aspect of credit cards.
 Collecting interest is usually what leads to debt and can make credit card repayments unmanageable.
 However, there are ways you can avoid it altogether.
-From 0% balance transfer offers to interest-free days on purchases, use this guide to discover how you can cut your credit card interest costs.

 There are a few ways that interest can be charged on your credit card and it’s important to understand how they work so that you can avoid them accordingly.
 Here are several ways to avoid paying different types of interest on your credit card:

 1. Get a 0% purchase credit card

 One of the ways you will collect interest on your credit card is by making purchases.
 This is the interest charged on eligible purchases at the purchase interest rate (which was approximately 16.92% on average in July 2015).
 However, the rate can range between 14% and 25% depending on the card.
 If you are planning on making purchases and think you might have trouble paying your balance in full by the end of the statement period, this is where a card with a 0% promotional rate could come in handy.